VadlamudiNaveen/VadlamudiNaveen/README.md

 ### Hi, I'm Naveen Vadlamudi

-I am Cloud Data Engineer, and i used to work ar **@VALUE MOMENTUM**.
+I am Cloud Data Engineer, and i used to work at **@VALUE MOMENTUM**.
 But currently i am Pursuing my Masters degree from **Univesity of Lethbridge Canada** and also, working as an Intern **@KastechSolutionsGroup**.

 <!-- <img align="right" src="undraw_developer_activity_bv83.png" alt="developer-activity" width=500px /> -->